Cascading Dark Energy: Introduction

-We find that the two-field CDE model fits the observational data better than the $\Lambda$CDM, single-field DE, and Rock `n' Roll models.
-The result of our two-field CDE model is more consistent with the Riess et al. (2019) measurement in comparison with the predictions of the $\Lambda$CDM and single-field DE models, and hence our model can ameliorate the $H_0$ tension existing among the cosmological data from different sources.
+We compare the implied value of $S_{8}$ for the empirically allowed parameter space of our model with that of these other models.
+Altogether, we find that the two-field CDE model ($\chi_{\mathrm{total}}^{2}=3828.02$) fits the observational data better than the $\Lambda$CDM ($\chi_{\mathrm{total}}^{2}=3832.03$) and single-field DE ($\chi_{\mathrm{total}}^{2}=3832.17$) models.
+The result of our two-field CDE model is more consistent with the Riess et al.~(2019) measurement in comparison with the predictions of the $\Lambda$CDM and single-field DE models, and therefore our model can ameliorate the $H_0$ tension that exists between cosmological data from different sources.
 Due to the resemblance of our two-field model to the Rock `n' Roll model with $n=2$, we contrast our setup with that model too.
 We find that the predictions of quartic two-field CDE are very close to the Rock `n' Roll model with $n=2$, although the late-time evolution of the dark energy at late times in our model yields a modestly better fit to the BAO data.
+Overall, however the Rock `n' Roll model still fits the data sets better due to the worse fit of CDE to the SH0ES data.

-The rest of this paper is structured as follows: In Sec. \ref{section:motivation}, we introduce the CDE model and explain its theoretical motivation.
-Then, in Sec. \ref{section:setup}, we explore the two-field realization of the CDE model and present its equations of motion.
-Subsequently, in Sec. \ref{section:numerical}, we conduct a Monte Carlo Markov Chain (MCMC) analysis to test a two-field CDE scenario using cosmological data.
+The rest of this paper is structured as follows: In Sec.~\ref{section:motivation}, we introduce the CDE model and explain its theoretical motivation.
+Then, in Sec.~\ref{section:setup}, we explore the two-field realization of the CDE model and present its equations of motion.
+Subsequently, in Sec.~\ref{section:numerical}, we describe the setup of a Monte Carlo Markov Chain (MCMC) analysis used to test a two-field CDE scenario using cosmological data.
+We discuss results in Sec. \ref{section:results}.
 We present our conclusions in Sec. \ref{section:conclusions}, where we also put forward avenues to expand and further test the CDE scenario.